 Pet Photographer: Create a Data Filtering Module

-If your smart machine captures a lot of data, you might want to filter captured data to selectively store only the data you are interested in.
+If your machine captures a lot of data, you might want to filter captured data to selectively store only the data you are interested in.
 For example, you might want to use your smart machine’s camera to capture images based on specific criteria, such as the presence of a certain color, and omit captured images that don’t meet that criteria.

 In this tutorial, you will use a custom module to function as a color filter, and use it with a camera to only capture images where your pet is in the frame in the following way: